skydive-project/puppet-skydive/README.md

 This module sets up [Skydive](https://github.com/skydive-project/skydive), an open source real-time network topology and protocols analyzer.

 ## Setup

+## Requirements

+This module relies on hiera in order to manage the common settings in the skydive class.

 ### What skydive affects